Crochet baskets and organizers are some of the most fun and useful projects to crochet for your home decor.

 I love the Spring feeling of these two crochet baskets:

-- The Spiked Stitch Basket by Jen Hayes Creations.
+Spiked Stitch Basket by Jen Hayes Creations

-- And the Sam Sheep Easter Basket by The Lavender Chair.
+Sheep Basket by The Lavender Chair

 9. Spa & Beauty Baskets

-- The Niah Vanity Basket by Through the Loop Yarn Crafts is designed to help you keep organized all the nail polish and little bottles on your vanity.
+• The Niah Vanity Basket by Through the Loop Yarn Crafts is designed to help you keep organized all the nail polish and little bottles on your vanity.

 Get the free pattern HERE.

-- Crochets by Trista has the perfect solution to hold your handmade face scrubbies.
+• Crochets by Trista has the perfect solution to hold your handmade face scrubbies.

 Find the free pattern of the Face Scrubby Basket HERE.